justprateek/medic_bot/data/nlu/nlu-med.md

 - large, solid, painful lumps under the skin
 - it pains when i touch my pimples
 - i have burning sensation due to pimples
+- i think i have acne
+- i have been recently suffering with acne
+- i have problem of acne
+- i am suffering from acne
+- my problme is acne
+- pain due to acne
+- problematic acnes

 ## intent:problem_migraine